Alexander L. Kielland (platform): Investigation

 In March 1981, an investigative report concluded that Kielland collapsed due to a fatigue crack in one of its six bracings (bracing D-6), which connected the collapsed D-leg to the rest of the rig.
-This was traced to a small 6mm fillet weld which joined a non-load-bearing flange plate to this D-6 bracing.
+This was traced to a small 6 mm fillet weld which joined a non-load-bearing flange plate to this D-6 bracing.
 This flange plate held a sonar device used during drilling operations.
 The poor profile of the fillet weld contributed to a reduction in its fatigue strength.

 Further, the investigation found considerable amounts of lamellar tearing in the flange plate and cold cracks in the underlying groove weld.
 Cold cracks in the welds, increased stress concentrations due to the weakened flange plate, the poor weld profile, and cyclical stresses (which would be common in the North Sea) seemed to collectively play a role in the rig's collapse.
 Judging by paint on part of the fractured surface, the crack was probably due to improper work during the rig's construction in 1976.
 Other major structural elements then failed in sequence, destabilising the entire structure.
 The design of the rig was flawed owing to the absence of structural redundancy.